What is an intrauterine device (IUD)?

 - Severe abdominal pain

-- Temperature of 100.4° F (or 38° C)
+- Fever of 100.4° F (or 38.0° C)

 - IUD falls out

-In the first 1 to 3 months, as your body adjusts, you may have:
+In the first 1 to 3 months as your body adjusts you may have:

-- For cramping you may take:
+- Cramping.
+You may take:

-- Take Ibuprofen 600 mg every 6 hours and/or acetaminophen (Tylenol) 650 mg every 4 to 6 hours
+- Acetaminophen (Tylenol®) 650 mg every 4 to 6 hours

 Keep your follow up appointment about 6 weeks after insertion.